-ENDOWED SCHOLARSHIPS
+FOUNDATION ENDOWED SCHOLARSHIPS

-Endowed scholarships are made possible by individual donations.
+Endowed scholarships are made possible by individual donations to the Co-Lin Foundation.
 These scholarships are presented at Awards Day which is held in the spring of each year.
-Applications and detailed information about each of these scholarships can be obtained from the Financial Aid Office on the Wesson campus or in the Office of Admissions on the Natchez Campus and at the Simpson County Center.
-Applications are available in January and February of each year.
+Scholarships that are awarded on the Natchez Campus or on the Simpson County Center are indicated.

-WILLIE AND RICE AINSWORTH MEMORIAL SCHOLARSHIP - This endowed scholarship honors Ms. Willie Ainsworth and her father, Rice Ainsworth; both of Simpson County.
-Two scholarships will be awarded each year to two Simpson County students.
+WILLIE AND RICE AINSWORTH MEMORIAL SCHOLARSHIP - This endowed scholarship honors Ms. Willie Ainsworth and her father, Rice Ainsworth, both of Simpson County.
+The recipient must be from Simpson County and have a minimum 2.0 GPA.

-WADE ALEXANDER MEMORIAL SCHOLARSHIP - This scholarship was established by friends and family members of Wade Alexander who taught social science at Co-Lin for 26 years and was chairperson of the social science division.
-He was a Co-Lin graduate and was inducted into the Athletic Hall of Fame in 1992.
+WADE ALEXANDER MEMORIAL SCHOLARSHIP - This scholarship was established by friends and family members of Wade Alexander who taught social science at the College for 26 years and was chairperson of the Social Science Division.
+He was a Copiah-Lincoln Community College graduate and was inducted into the Athletic Hall of Fame in 1992.

-ELBERT AND EUGENIA ALLEN CAREER-TECHNICAL SCHOLARSHIP - This scholarship was established through the estate of the late Elbert and Eugenia Allen.
-The scholarship will be awarded to a career-technical student with a "C" average.
+ELBERT AND EUGENIA ALLEN CAREER-TECHNICAL SCHOLARSHIP -This scholarship was established through the estate of the late Elbert and Eugenia Allen.
+This scholarship is awarded to a Career/Technical student with a "C" average.

-W. C. "POP" ALLEN & HENRY S. ALLEN SCHOLARSHIP - The families of Elgin K. Walley, the late William Curtis Allen, and Henry Spurgeon Allen established this scholarship in May, 1991.
-The scholarship recipient is to be a student who plans to attend Co-Lin both years.
-Selection will be made on a need for financial assistance; one who exemplifies Christian ideals and demonstrates good sportsmanship in all activities of the campus; one who maintains quality work.
-A preference will be given to a Lincoln County student.
+W. C. "POP" & HENRY S. ALLEN SCHOLARSHIP - The families of Elgin K. Walley, the late William Curtis Allen, and Henry Spurgeon Allen established this scholarship in 1991.
+The scholarship recipient is to be a student who plans to attend the College both years.
+Selection will be made based on a need for financial assistance, one who exemplifies Christian ideals and demonstrates good sportsmanship in all activities of the campus and one who maintains quality work.
+Preference will be given to a Lincoln County student.

-ROBERT E. "BOB" ANDERSON AND BONNIE D. ANDERSON CAREER-TECHNICAL MEMORIAL SCHOLARSHIP - This scholarship, established by family and friends in memory of Mr. and Mrs. Anderson, is awarded annually to an outstanding career-technical student.
+R. E. "BOB" ANDERSON AND BONNIE D. ANDERSON ENDOWMENT SCHOLARSHIP - This fund, established by family and friends in memory of Mr. Anderson's 32 years as a state representative, is awarded annually to an outstanding sophomore Career-Technical student with a B average.

-MARY LILLA ASHLEY EDUCATION FUND - This fund, established by the late Miss Mary Lilla Ashley, will be awarded to adult students from Copiah, Lawrence, and Lincoln Counties who have re-entered college to complete or further their college education to enter the teaching field.
+MARY LILLA ASHLEY EDUCATION FUND - This scholarship, established by the late Miss Mary Lilla Ashley, is awarded to adult students from Copiah, Lawrence, or Lincoln counties who have re-entered college to complete or further their college education to enter the teaching field.

-NOEL H. ASSINK DATA PROCESSING SCHOLARSHIP - This scholarship was established by the late Mr. Noel Assink, former instructor for data processing at Co-Lin.
-This scholarship will be awarded to a data processing major.
+NOEL H. ASSINK MEMORIAL SCHOLARSHIP - This scholarship was established by the late Mr. Noel Assink, former instructor for data processing at the College.
+This scholarship is awarded to a sophomore data processing or computer networking major.

-ASSOCIATE DEGREE NURSING STUDENT SPONSORED SCHOLARSHIP - This scholarship was established by the A.D.N. class of 1997 and 1998 for a student in the Associate Degree Nursing program who has a financial need.
+ASSOCIATE DEGREE NURSING STUDENT SPONSORED SCHOLARSHIP This scholarship was established by the A.D.N. class of 1997 and 1998 for a sophomore student in the Associate Degree Nursing program who has financial need and is from Copiah, Lincoln, or Lawrence counties.